Mohammed-Abdulwahab22/Mohammed-Abdulwahab22/README.md

 <p align="left">
 I'm a software developer with a degree in Computer Information Systems.
 I enjoy building full-stack apps using tools like React, React Native, and Node.js.
 I like writing clean, efficient code and turning ideas into real products.

-I’m always learning new tech, improving my skills, and building projects that are fun and useful.
+I’m always learning new tech, improving my skills, and building projects to gain hands-on experience
 </p>

 <h2 align="left">Tech Stack:</h2>